riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

   as.numeric
 </code></pre>

-After reading the html and transforming the resulting output, our final cleaned data frame looks like this:
+After pulling the HTML and performing some transforming the resulting data, our final cleaned data frame looks like this:
 ![alt text](/img/southwest/flight_schedule_dataframe.JPG "Flight Schedule Dataframe")

 ## Checking the flight price
 Now that we have our flight schedule in R, we will want to match the flight that we have already purchased and check its price.
 We will do this by filtering the data frame to only the observation that matches our purchased flight departure and arrival times.
-Finally, we can take the minimum price for that flight, and store it a separate variable called _current_lowest_price_
+Finally, we can take the minimum price for that flight, and store it a separate variable called _current_lowest_price_.

 <pre><code class="language-r line-numbers">#filter flight schedule to look at only previously purchased flight
 my_flight_schedule <- flight_schedule %>%